rafalh/dashfaction/README.md

 License
 -------
-Most of Dash Faction source code is licensed under Mozilla Public License 2.0.
+Most of the Dash Faction source code is licensed under Mozilla Public License 2.0.
 It is available in the GitHub repository.
 See [LICENSE.txt](LICENSE.txt).

 Only Pure Faction anti-cheat support code is not open source because it would make PF anti-cheat features basically useless.
-It consists of few files in *game_patch/purefaction* directory.
-It is going to be linked statically during a release process of Dash Faction by owner of the project.
+It consists of few files in the *game_patch/purefaction* directory.
+It is going to be linked statically during a release process of Dash Faction by the owner of the project.

 Dash Faction uses some open source libraries.
-Their licenses can be found in *licenses* directory.
+Their licenses can be found in the *licenses* directory.